svanas/migratooor/README.md

 ## How does it work?

 First your wallet is scanned to find your tokens.
 A table will be shown displaying your balance of each token.
 You can then (un)check each token to move.
-Migratooor will transfer each token, and all you need to do is confirm one transaction (and one transation only).
+Migratooor will transfer each token, and all you need to do is confirm one transaction (and one transaction only).

 ## Does this reduce the number of transactions needed?